 He was left torn.

 I was left torn.

 They were coming and we decided to stay.
 We would be brave, it was all we could be.
 We thought we would photograph and blog and share it with the world.
 We would document the atrocities.
-We would be safe in the basement of the club, almost a second home to us now.
+We would be safe in the club’s basement, almost a second home to us now.

 Our apartment was gone.
 Destroyed.
 But we would not leave.
 Our weapons were information.
 And then our weapons were guns.
 And then bottles filled with rags and gas as the tanks rumbled down our streets.

 He turns me about the floor; tracing our toes, walking in a dramatic embrace, with flicks of our feet.
 His left arm is bent as he holds my right out.
 He is a grizzly bear in my arms; large and thick.
 He wears the pants of a soldier but has removed his coat.
 Sweat glitters on his brow.

 I see the shadow of my Andriy, sitting alone in the corner.
 Watching me.
 The smoke of his cigarette lingers and I can still taste it on my lips; invisible now.